Toastdeib/ppl-webapp-api/README.md

 - [api-challenger.js](tests/api-challenger.js) - An API test suite covering challenger-oriented API paths.
 This suite has roughly the same coverage as the db-challenger.js suite.g match results.
 - [api-leader.js](tests/api-leader.js) - An API test suite covering leader-oriented API paths.
 This suite has roughly the same coverage as the db-leader.js suite.

 As documented at the top of each test suite file, they're all intended to be run with certain environment variables which modify the behavior of the logging module and what database tables the tests should be performed on.
+The [db.sh](tests/db.sh) and [api.sh](tests/api.sh) shell scripts will run each set of suites in sequence with the correct environment variables, pausing in between each run for validation of the results.
 The tests are intended to work off of a separate set of database tables, suffixed with `_test`, and pre-populated with the queries found in [baseline.sql](tests/baseline.sql).
 While each suite is designed to perform cleanup of any database changes it makes, the test tables *can* get out of sync with the baseline if certain tests or cleanup steps fail, so rerunning the baseline may be necessary in case of unexpected errors.
+This can be performed easily by running `node db-reset.js` in the tests directory.

 [Back to top](#table-of-contents)